enriquepablo/npl-web/npl_time.rst

 in a reserved place and treat it very carefully, and make it optional.

 Time can thus be given as an instant or as a duration.
-To assert facts, or to specify conditions in rules, we can only use the present tense.
+To assert facts, we can only use the present tense.
-We assume a closed world were everything is in known the instant it happens, i.e., we know everything about the past and the present but nothing about the future.
+We assume a closed world where everything is in known the instant it happens, i.e., we know everything about the past but nothing about the future, and are changing (learning) in the present.

 Instants
 ~~~~~~~~